longmetal7127/metal-docs/docs/Bumper-Bots/index.md

 # Bumper Bots

 We use Bumper Bots for STEM nights, among other reasons.
 There are two robots, Yella Fella (yellow) and Funny Lad (black) The code for these is different because Funny Lad runs on Spark Maxs, and Yella Fella runs on Sparks.

+##Warning!
+One of the Xbox/Logitech CONTROLLERS (not joysticks) works better with one of the bumper bots.
+Experiment to see which works.

 - The code for Funny Lad is  [here](https://github.com/longmetal7127/Funny-Lad).
 - The code for Yella Fella is [here](https://github.com/longmetal7127/Yella-Fella)